danzuep/MailKitSimplified/README.md

     .GetMimeMessagesAsync();
 ```

-Further examples (detailed MailKit IMAP server logs etc.) can be found in the 'samples' and 'tests' folders.
+Further examples (how to set up MailKit IMAP server logs etc.) can be found in the 'samples' and 'tests' folders on [GitHub](https://github.com/danzuep/MailKitSimplified).